Börje Salming: Personal life

-Health issues and death
+ALS diagnosis and death

 In February 2022, Salming began to experience an unusual twitching motion in his muscles, which later forced him to prematurely exit an alumni game in March.
 In mid-July, Salming was diagnosed with amyotrophic lateral sclerosis, commonly known as ALS or Lou Gehrig's Disease.
 On 10 August, Salming publicly revealed his diagnosis via a statement shared through the Toronto Maple Leafs organization.
 Following his diagnosis, Salming developed severe depression.
 Appearing in public on 17 October, for the first time since his diagnosis, Salming revealed that his condition had worsened: he had lost the ability to speak, requiring him to use a tablet computer for communication, and required a feeding tube for meals.

 On 11 November 2022, despite his diagnosis, Salming made the annual trip to Toronto for the Maple Leafs' Hall of Fame induction weekend game, where he was part of an emotional pre-game moment where lifelong friend Darryl Sittler helped Salming wave to the crowd.
-The following night, the Maple Leafs honoured Salming in their game against the Vancouver Canucks, featuring a pre-game ceremony dedicated to the defender where a tearful Salming dropped the puck in the ceremonial face off.
+The following night, the Maple Leafs honoured Salming in their game against the Vancouver Canucks, featuring a pre-game ceremony dedicated to the defender where a tearful Salming dropped the puck in the ceremonial face off, with Toronto's William Nylander and Vancouver's Oliver Ekman-Larsson receiving the faceoff, both Swedes.
 The Maple Leafs selected a unique starting line-up of six Swedish players to honour Salming's career.

 The following week, on 17 November 2022, Salming was elected to the all-star team of the century and was awarded the NHL's Honorary Award at a ceremony in Sweden.
 Following the ceremony, Salming's wife announced that the event would be the family's final appearance.

 One week later, on 24 November 2022, Salming died at the age of 71.
 His death made national headlines in Canada and in Sweden, with several organizations, athletes, and celebrities offering tributes to his life.
-For the remainder of the 2022–23 NHL season, the Maple Leafs will wear commemorative shoulder patches in Salming's honour, with the team also making several donations to ALS research.
+For the remainder of the 2022–23 NHL season, the Maple Leafs wore commemorative shoulder patches in Salming's honour, with the team also making several donations to ALS research.
 On 30 November 2022, a moment of silence was held at Scotiabank Arena to honour him during a game where the San Jose Sharks visited the Toronto Maple Leafs.
-A private funeral was held at Skogskyrkogården on December 20, 2022.
-Three days earlier, his mother Karin died aged 95.
+A private funeral was held at Skogskyrkogården on 20 December 2022.
+Three days earlier, his mother Karin had died aged 95.

+Legacy

+One year after his death, the Börje Salming Courage Award was established, which is given to the European NHL alumnus who has been a positive influence in their community and best embodies Salming's legacy.
+Nicklas Lidström, who had considered Salming to be his personal hero, was awarded the inaugural trophy on 16 November 2023.

+His death, along with the death of Chris Snow, the Calgary Flames assistant general manager, inspired all seven Canadian NHL teams to collectively fight ALS through the ALS Super Fund.